TL;DR: You can copy our free Instagram Insights template for Google Data Studio here. But if you need some tips to get started, keep reading!

 2. Audience demographics

-Audience demographics help you understand who your followers are and where they’re from.
+Audience demographics help you understand your followers and where they’re from.

 The template will also categorize your followers by age and gender.